efeefe/is/pages/01.fsf/01._about/about.md

 #    - line: Felipe Schmidt Fonseca
 #    - line: Berlin, Germany
 buttons:
-    - url: "#"
+    - url: "fsf/resume/2406_fsf-cv.pdf"
       icon: download
-      text: Download CV
+      text: Download CV (PDF)
 ---

 ## About me

-I am Felipe Schmidt Fonseca, an experienced Berlin-based Brazilian advocate for social-environmental innovation and free/open-source technologies turned researcher.
+I am Dr. Felipe Schmidt Fonseca, an experienced Berlin-based Brazilian advocate for social-environmental innovation and free/open-source technologies turned researcher.
 I am the founder of [Reuse City studio](https://reuse.city) and a co-creator of [semente](https://semente-de.github.io/), a toolkit for community projects; as well as the co-founder and lead articulator of the [Tropixel](https://tropixel.org) network; and an active member of organisations such as [GIG](https://globalinnovationgathering.org/) and [Circular Berlin](https://circular.berlin/).

 Between 2019 and 2022, I was a Marie Curie Early Stage Research Fellow ([University of Dundee](https://dundee.ac.uk/) / [Northumbria University](https://northumbria.ac.uk) / [Mozilla Foundation](https://foundation.mozilla.org/)).
 I have recently engaged in collaborations such as [ID21](../stuff/id21-briefing), [fonte.wiki](https://fonte.wiki), [ALGO-BR](https://globalinnovationgathering.org/algoracism/), and [CODE](../stuff/exactitude-maps).